 Part-time workers generally do not receive benefits such as health insurance, sick leave, vacation pay, or leave.
 When they are not working, they do not earn any income, which can prove detrimental during a sudden illness or if they need to take a break.
 When times are bad, they are usually thrown in front of full-time because they have less time on the job and lack the skills of full-time employees.

 Part-timers will not be promoted as regular employees if they are not.

+Part-time administrative costs can be high because employers must process paperwork and provide more management oversight than what a worker needs.
 The part-time experience that a full-time worker brings or does not have the same protection.
 Having multiple people working on the same task can make performance continuity even more difficult.

 Part-time tendencies are higher when paid full-time at work or elsewhere.
 They can do more than one thing a day, changing their schedules and making them tend to get tired faster and more often.

 Tips to Enable a Successful Part-Time Work Environment

 Part-time labor, by its very essence, assumes a mantle of uniqueness, casting each part-time professional as an alchemical innovator within the organizational crucible—a realm pregnant with the risks inherent to innovation.
 This foray into uncharted waters is akin to a high-stakes investment, demanding a sponsor—someone wielding influence capable of molding the organization’s perception of the shift towards part-time dynamics.
 An anecdote unfolds, an IT specialist navigating her voyage within the confines of a gas pipeline company.
 Her harrowing narrative speaks of exhaustion etching lines on her face, as she grapples with the conundrum of managing three children while fulfilling her professional obligations.